Fairfield Aggravated Assault Lawyer

 Other factors that aggravate an assault charge include the use of a firearm, driving a motor vehicle while intoxicated, or assault upon an individual who is elderly, disabled, or pregnant.

-First Degree Felony Assault Arrests in Fairfield CT
+First Degree Felony Assault Arrests

 All first-degree assault arrests are considered aggravated assault because they occur when aggravating factors are included in a simple assault scenario.
 However, the offense can be aggravated still further when committed against a vulnerable individual who is elderly, pregnant or handicapped.